atch2203/blog/src/content/blog/jellyCTF writeups.md

 flag: `jellyCTF{i_am_b3c0m3_awawa_d3str0y3r_0f_f3m4135}`

 ## vlookup_hot_singles_2
 In the admin panel, there is a space to upload a spreadsheet and have the server send it back with columns added.
-I remembered a trick [stolenfootball](https://stolenfootball.github.io/) where you can unzip microsoft docx/xlsx files, so I made a blank spreadsheet and did that.
+I remembered a trick from [stolenfootball](https://stolenfootball.github.io/) where you can unzip microsoft docx/xlsx files, so I made a blank spreadsheet and did that.
 The resulting files are xml, meaning that it's probably some xxe attack.
 Using a hint shows that the payload has to be in `docProps/core.xml`, and putting the xxe in there gives us the flag.

 flag: `jellyCTF{th1s_1snt_a_r3d_0n3_r1gh7?}`